California Sunrise

 California Sunrise is the second studio album by American country music singer Jon Pardi.
 It was released on June 17, 2016, through Capitol Nashville.
 Following the success of his debut studio album, Write You a Song (2014), Pardi reteamed with co-producer Bart Butler to work on new material for his next country album, wanting to incorporate more traditional aspects of the genre while adhering to the modern country music template.
 The album received positive reviews from music critics, who often praised the production and lyrical content.

 The accompanying singles "Head Over Boots", "Dirt on My Boots", "Heartache on the Dance Floor", "She Ain't in It", and "Night Shift" were released.
 California Sunrise debuted at number 11 on the US Billboard 200 and number one on the Top Country Albums chart, giving Pardi his only chart-topping album to date.
 It was certified platinum in the United States by the Recording Industry Association of America (RIAA).
 To promote the album, Pardi performed on talk shows, headlined his own concerts and opened for other country artists on their respective tours.

 Background and development

 Pardi released his debut studio album Write You a Song on January 14, 2014.
 It garnered favorable reviews from critics, who praised the twangy instrumentation and lyrical content.
 To promote the album, Pardi spent the rest of 2014 touring across the United States.
 After the release of his debut EP The B-Sides, 2011–2014 in 2015, Pardi embarked on his All Time High Tour with country music duo the Brothers Osborne, during which he started performing new material for his second country album.
 Each song was recorded with a full band, as Pardi wanted to create the feel of a live recording.
 He also wanted them to have the "traditional country soul" while following the genre's modern standards.
 California Sunrise was co-produced by Bart Butler, who also worked on Write You a Song.

+In May 2026, Pardi announced California Sunrise (10th Anniversary Edition), which is scheduled for released on June 12, 2026.